Zero impact expedition 2025 - sustainable slow travel

 I traveled with truck drivers, families, fellow Brazilian hitchhikers who quickly became friends — and for a short stretch in Patagonia, even with a horse, which remains undefeated in terms of carbon efficiency.

-Accommodation was mostly couchsurfing, sleeping outside, or wherever people offered help.
+Accommodation was mostly sleeping outside, or wherever people offered help.

-Food often came from shared meals, leftovers from restaurants, or gas stations.
+Food often came from shared meals with my hitchhiking buddies, leftovers from restaurants, or gas stations.

 A-Transamerican-journey-Inside-a-travel-once-around-the-world-without-flying